 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-Sea snakes in the Gulf of Mexico are rare but worth noting, especially the yellow-bellied sea snake, a highly venomous species.
+Sea snakes in the Gulf of Mexico are rare but becoming more noticeable, with species like the yellow-bellied sea snake drawing attention.

 Table Of Contents